ZzDangzZ/HexGame/README.md

 -Blue: form a connected path from top row to bottom row
 -Red: form a connected path from left column to right column

-*Swap Rule & AI are not yet implemented
+Added a separated file for AI implementation, not yet optimized